Introduction

 Proposed solutions

-Kot proposed changes to the upper part of the tower in order to comply with regulatory criteria and mitigate structural risks, since non-conformities were observed during the course of the work.
-After defining the reinforcements to be proposed, a structural check was carried out in order to validate the recommended modifications.
-Figure 7 shows some of the suggested solutions.
+In light of this, Kot proposed modifications to the upper portion of the tower to bring it into compliance with regulatory criteria and mitigate structural risks, as non-conformities were observed during the course of the work.
+After determining the proposed reinforcements, a structural verification was conducted to validate the recommended modifications.
+Finally, Figure 7 shows some of the suggested solutions.

 Figure 7: Proposed changes.
 SOURCE: Kot Collection.